iissnan/hexo-theme-next/.github/PULL_REQUEST_TEMPLATE.md

 1. Please, write pulls readme in English.
 Not all contributors/collaborators know Chinese language and Google translate can't always give true translates on issues.
 Thanks!

-2. If your pull is short and simple, recommended to use "Usual pull template" only.
+2. If your pull is short and simple, recommended to use "Usual pull template".
-   If your pull is big and include many separated changes, recommended to use "Usual pull template" with "BIG pull template".
+   If your pull is big and include many separated changes, recommended to use "BIG pull template".
 -->

 <!-- Usual pull template -->